alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 A classic Sword and Sorcery old-school RPG based on AD&D. Want to fight cannibals, treat with ape-men, and plot against sorcerer-kings?
 Comes with flavorful class options and a great setting inspired by Robert E. Howard, HP Lovecraft, and Aston Clark Smith—not vanilla DnD fantasy!

 ## Twilight: 2000
 World War III has flattened Europe.
 Your unit is cut off, supply is gone, and the chain of command is broken.
-Free League's 4th edition is a hex-crawl survival game of scrounging, jury-rigging repairs, and short brutal firefights, set in the ruins of Poland or Sweden.
-Gritty, mechanical, atmospheric — the military-survival equivalent of a cold, wet, hungry West Marches campaign.
+This is a hex-crawl survival game of scrounging, jury-rigging repairs, and short brutal firefights, set in the ruins of Poland or Sweden.

 ## Forbidden Lands
-A fantasy survival hex-crawl from Free League.
-You're not chosen heroes — you're raiders, rogues, and treasure-hunters making your own mark on a cursed world just emerging from a centuries-long Blood Mist.
+A fantasy survival hex-crawl.
+You're not chosen heroes but raiders, rogues, and treasure-hunters making your own mark on a cursed world just emerging from a centuries-long Blood Mist.
 D6 dice pools, lethal combat, stronghold-building, and a very good official campaign (*Raven's Purge*).

 ## Gods of the Forbidden North
-A three-volume mega-campaign from Pulp Hummock Press written for Old-School Essentials: Advanced Fantasy (i.e., old-school DnD).
+A three-volume mega-campaign written for Old-School Essentials: Advanced Fantasy (i.e., old-school DnD).
 Classic fantasy sandbox with a long, open middle section and an epic finale in the frozen North.
 A grand campaign.
 Could be played with a different system as well.

 ## Wolves Upon the Coast
 You are former thralls.
 You slew your master and made away on a small boat.
 The rough sea is all around you.
 Now, you have to make your fortune.
 A legendary Viking hex crawl.
 Comes with minimalist rules but could be played with a variety of old-school systems.